gazebosim/docs/garden/sensors.md

 In this tutorial we will learn how to add sensors to our robot and to other models in our world.
 We will use three different sensors: an IMU sensor, a Contact sensor and a Lidar sensor.
-We will also learn how to launch multiple tasks with just one file using `ign_launch`.
+We will also learn how to launch multiple tasks with just one file using `gz launch`.

 You can find the final world of this tutorial [here](https://github.com/gazebosim/docs/blob/master/garden/tutorials/sensors/sensor_tutorial.sdf)